exercism/v3/languages/csharp/exercises/concept/enums/.docs/instructions.md

 ### 2. Differentiate between successful and unsuccessful given more codes

-You're given more codes to implement (You can't have space when defining possible values for an `enum`):
+You're given more codes to implement (You can't have spaces when defining possible values for an `enum`):
 - 200 means `OK`
 - 204 means `No Content`
 - 301 means `Moved Permanently`